2018/2019 Komen Memorial

 Peoria, IL – $15,000

 Project Director: Mindy Thompson Phone: (309) 683-5324 E-Mail: firstname.lastname@example.org

 Grant Title: OSF-Pink Link

-OSF Saint Francis Medical Center will continue to collaborate with Unity Point Health-Methodist of Illinois to provide financial assistance for patients undergoing treatment for breast cancer through Pink Link.
-Pink Link will continue to focus on newly diagnosed breast cancer patients, providing them with gas and grocery cards.
+OSF Saint Francis Medical Center will continue to collaborate with Unity Point Health-Methodist of Illinois to provide financial assistance for patients undergoing treatment for breast cancer through the Pink Link grant.
+The Pink Link grant will continue to focus on newly diagnosed breast cancer patients, providing them with gas and grocery cards.
 We understand the financial burden of cancer can be great for some.
 We desire for the patient’s main focus to be on healing instead of the stress of financial hardship.
-We have provided this program for the past 7 years with great success.
+We have provided this program for the past 9 years with great success.

 Grant Title: Reaching the Unreachable